seidels/TiDeTree-Tutorial/README.md

 > **Topic for discussion**
 >
 > How do the posterior node labels compare to the observations we made when analysing the tree posterior in DensiTree?
+>
+> Do the MCC and CCD trees differ in any way?

 ----